Let's make koblihy, fluffy Czech donuts filled with jam! These are absolutely delicious and always disappear fast.

 Misc.:

-- ⅔ cup jam (210 g) strawberry or apricot
+- ⅔ cup jam strawberry or apricot

-- 4 cups vegetable oil sunflower or canola
+- 4 cups canola (or sunflower oil)

 Instructions